In-Depth Analysis: Microsoft Versus Competitors In Software Industry

 -

-Compared to its industry, the company has higher gross profit of $47.83 Billion, which indicates 32.76x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+The gross profit of $47.83 Billion is 32.76x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

 -